-MSX Series 3 pumps are furnished with grease-lubricated bearings.
-Both line and thrust bearings are regreasable.
+MSX Series 2 pumps are furnished with grease-lubricated bearings, which are sealed for life.
 Proper grease lubrication is very important.
 Anti-friction bearings can be over-greased as well as under-greased.
-Any time maintenance is performed on the bearings, they should be repacked with grease and the bearing chamber should be filled approximately 75% full.
+Any time maintenance is performed on the bearings, they should be repacked with grease, and the bearing chamber should be filled approximately 75% full.

-The bearings are to be lubricated with a premium quality Lithium-Complex NGLI EP2 grease suitable for greased-for-life, anti-friction bearing use.
+The bearings are to be lubricated with a premium quality Lithium-Complex EP2 grease suitable for greased-for-life, anti-friction bearing use.
 The grease contains rust and oxidation inhibitors and extreme pressure additives.
 The grease should have a viscosity of 14.1 cSt at 100° C and a minimum Timken OK load rating of 60 lbs.
-Flowserve Pump Division recommends using Mobile Infinitec 152.
+Flowserve Pump Division recommends using Mobil Infinitec 152.